AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/smart-campaign-data/view-smart-campaign-members.md

 >
 >You can view campaign members from anywhere within a smart campaign.

-1. The **Campaign Members**&nbsp;tab shows people that have already run through the smart campaign flow.
+1. The **Campaign Members** tab shows people that have already run through the smart campaign flow.

    ![](assets/smartcampaignheader-complete.jpg)